Microsoft/azure-docs.cs-cz/articles/logic-apps/logic-apps-overview.md

 ### <a name="write-once-reuse-often"></a>Časté používání jednou napsaného kódu

-Vytvářejte aplikace logiky jako šablony Azure Resource Manager, abyste mohli [automatizovat nasazení aplikace logiky](../logic-apps/logic-apps-azure-resource-manager-templates-overview.md) napříč různými prostředími a oblastmi.
+Create your logic apps as Azure Resource Manager templates so that you can [automate logic app deployment](../logic-apps/logic-apps-azure-resource-manager-templates-overview.md) across multiple environments and regions.

 ### <a name="built-in-extensibility"></a>Integrovaná rozšiřitelnost

-Pokud nenajdete konektor, ve kterém chcete spustit vlastní kód, můžete aplikace logiky zvětšovat vytvořením a voláním vlastních fragmentů kódu na vyžádání prostřednictvím [Azure Functions](../azure-functions/functions-overview.md).
+If you don't find the connector that you want to run custom code, you can extend logic apps by creating and calling your own code snippets on-demand through [Azure Functions](../azure-functions/functions-overview.md).
 Vytvářejte vlastní rozhraní [API](../logic-apps/logic-apps-create-api-app.md) a [vlastní konektory](../logic-apps/custom-connector-overview.md), které můžete volat z aplikací logiky.

 ### <a name="pay-only-for-what-you-use"></a>Platíte jenom za to, co používáte